Nick Yarris: Prosecution, conviction, and exoneration

 Although disputed by some family members, Yarris has stated he was the victim of sexual abuse as a child at the hands of another youth, which led him into addiction to alcohol, drugs and the commission of petty crime in his teens.
 On December 21, 1981, Yarris and a friend stole a car.
 Yarris, then age 20, was blasting music while driving under the influence when he was stopped by police in Delaware County, Pennsylvania.

 The officer and Yarris got into a physical confrontation, and the policeman's gun discharged.
 Yarris was charged with the kidnapping and attempted murder of a police officer.
 He was later tried and acquitted of those charges.

 While in jail, facing a possible sentence of life in prison, he spotted a newspaper article about the December 16, 1981, murder and rape of Linda Mae Craig, who had been abducted from a Delaware shopping center but whose body had been found in Pennsylvania.
 Her true murderer is still unknown.
 In an effort to win favor with the authorities and avoid the consequences of his pending charges, Yarris claimed that he knew who had committed the unsolved rape-murder.
 When the man he named, whom he had wrongly believed to be recently deceased, proved upon investigation to be plainly uninvolved, Yarris became the number-one suspect.

-Yarris was then charged with the abduction, rape and murder of Craig.
+Yarris was then charged with the abduction, rape, and murder of Craig.
 After a short jury trial, Yarris was found guilty.
 In July 1982, at age 21, he was sentenced to death.
-Yarris escaped from custody while being transported to a post-sentence hearing, but was arrested in Florida about a month later, where he identified himself.
-Florida authorities agreed to return him to Pennsylvania's death row.
+In 1985, Yarris escaped from custody while being transported to a post-sentence hearing, but was arrested in Florida about a month later.
+He pleaded guilty in Florida to armed robbery and false imprisonment for crimes he committed as a fugitive and was sentenced there to 30 years in prison.
+Florida authorities then returned him to death row in Pennsylvania.

 Numerous appeals and post-conviction challenges proved unavailing.
 During his time in prison, Yarris taught himself to read, married a prison volunteer visitor, and became the first death row prisoner to seek DNA testing.
 In 2003, with the aid of a team of court-appointed lawyers (including Christina Swarns, later to become Executive Director of the national Innocence Project), a third round of DNA testing (following prior inconclusive efforts), some of it on previously undisclosed physical evidence, proved that two unidentified men, not Yarris, had committed the crime.

-In January 2004, after resolving the escape-related charges, he was released.
+In January 2004, Yarris's 30-year sentence in Florida was reduced to 17 years and he was released on time served.
+Assistant State Attorney Dick Jucknath said Yarris would have faced a maximum of 7 years in prison had his wrongful murder and rape convictions not been used against him at sentencing.